revel/revel.github.io/manual/jobs.md

 layout: manual
 ---

-Revel provides the **jobs** framework for performing work asynchronously, outside of the request flow.
+Revel provides the [`Jobs`](https://godoc.org/github.com/revel/modules/jobs/app/jobs) framework for performing work asynchronously, outside of the request flow.
 This may take the form of [recurring tasks](#jobs) that updates cached data or [one-off tasks](#OneOff) such as sending emails.

 ## Activation

-The framework is included as an optional [module](modules.html), that is not enabled in an application by default.
+The [`Jobs`](https://godoc.org/github.com/revel/modules/jobs/app/jobs) framework is included as an optional [module](modules.html), and is not enabled by default.
 To activate it, add `module.jobs` to the [app.conf](appconf.html) file:

 {% highlight ini %}
 module.jobs = github.com/revel/modules/jobs
 {% endhighlight %}